 The issue here is that monitoring infrastructures are powerful actors in policy negotiations and grassroots Open Science activists feel, that too much power still lies with individual corporations that monopolise both the data for indexing scientific knowledge and the evaluation of scientific performance.
 How difficult and politically questionable it is to conduct balanced and critical research on science - let alone cost and benefit calculations - based on these closed data sources has already been noted several times.
 All too often, distortions lying within the data (e.g. dominance of Anglo-American publication organs, discrimination against certain subjects and publication formats, ...) up to the distribution of research funds have been reproduced and reinforced a highly biased view on the global science system.
 It should therefore be in the interest of nation states with a developed STI system to build alliances for open research information systems based on open research infrastructures, and to be involved in the development of internationally valid and balanced metrics.
-So far, we could not identify any formal diplomatic or foreign policy dimension in https://ec.europa.eu/info/sites/info/files/research and innovation/open science monitor methodological note april 2019.pdf as accessed 01 June 2019.
+So far, we could not identify any formal diplomatic or foreign policy dimension in ongoing initiatives for Open Science monitoring - there are clearly other priorities, such as bringing together data on Climate Change, collecting information on SDG compliance and so forth, but it would be important to learn from open data advocacy in those domains for the transnational collaboration of research information systems.

 The Lisbon Council, ESADE Business School, CWTS Leiden University, & Elsevier (2018): Open Science Monitor Methodological Note.
-Retrieved from European Commission website: https://ec.europa.eu/info/sites/info/files/research\and\innovation/open\science\monitor\methodological\library.
+Retrieved from European Commission website: